romainneutron/TwigExtension-DataUri/README.md

 <img title="hello" src="data:image/jpeg;base64,iVBORw0KGgoAAAANSUhEUgAAAB...SUhEU==" />
 ```

-##Parameters :
+##Options :

+DataUri can take up to 3 parameters :

+``dataUri(strictMode, mimeType, parameters)``

+###Unlock data length restriction

 As said above, the RFC is quite strict on the output max length.
 By default, the
 extension is 100% RFC compliant and the extension will log warnings if you render
-data too large, but you can unlock the limit with the first
-parameter of the filter:
+data too large, but you can unlock the limit with the first option of the filter:

 ```php
 <?php